efraespada/neural/cli/tests/README.md

 ## 📋 Overview

-This directory contains comprehensive tests for the My Verisure CLI application.
+This directory contains comprehensive tests for the Neural CLI application.
 The tests are organized into different categories to ensure thorough coverage of all functionality.

 ## 🗂️ Test Structure